nazirov91/blog/src/pages/blog/2019-03-02-what-are-react-hooks-🎣-and-why-you-should-care-about-them-part-1.md

 We have a selected text variable, which is set to Banana by default.
 When we click on the Change button it changes the text from Banana to Apple or vice versa.

-Now, let us break down the new elements in the component.
+Now, let us break down the new elements in the component.<br>
 ![Component analysis](https://drive.google.com/uc?export=view&id=1HjEJexzPHMf5cS5I4AJp0EPilkfCWKAN)

 *What are those things in the state variable?* <br>